 By Cari Tetzlaff, Behavioral Department Manager, Oshkosh Area Humane Society

-Oshkosh Area Humane Society (OAHS) is very excited to announce the launch of our new behavioral department, generously supported by a $7,500 Community Impact Grant from the Oshkosh Area Community Foundation.
+Oshkosh Area Humane Society (OAHS) is very excited to announce the launch of our new behavioral department, generously supported by a $7,500 Community Impact Fund grant from the Oshkosh Area Community Foundation.
 These new services will help us educate individuals to restore and enhance the bond between them and pets they want to keep, and also provide better care and support for animals who become homeless and enter our care.

 The success of the spay and neuter movement has altered the landscape of sheltering.
 What many shelters across our state are experiencing is that healthy animals without any notable behavioral concerns get adopted almost instantly, leaving a population of animals that have behavior challenges.
 We are evolving to meet these changing needs of the community and the animal population our organization serves.